-Blinatumomab is used to treat a type of blood cancer called Philadelphia chromosome-negative B-precursor acute lymphoblastic leukemia (ALL).
-This medicine is given after other cancer treatments have been tried without success.
+Blincyto is used to treat a certain type of acute lymphoblastic leukemia in adults and children.
+Blincyto is given after other cancer treatments have been tried without success.

-Blinatumomab was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
-In clinical studies, blinatumomab produced complete remission in many people.
-However, further studies are needed to determine if this medicine can lengthen survival time.
+Blincyto was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
+In clinical studies, some people responded to this medicine, but further studies are needed.

 Some side effects may occur during the injection.
 Tell your caregiver right away if you feel dizzy, nauseated, light-headed, chilled or feverish, or if you have a headache, skin rash, trouble breathing, or swelling in your face.